PriceSnap

 Checked in result view

 Funko Pops have transformed from simple vinyl figures into one of the hottest collectibles markets in the world.
 Since their debut in 2010, Funko has produced thousands of different figures spanning pop culture franchises from Marvel and Star Wars to anime and video games.
-While most Pops retail for $10-15, rare variants can sell for hundreds or even thousands of dollars.
+While most Pops retail for $10-15, rare variants can sell for hundreds or even thousands of dollars, which is why a quick value check before you buy, sell, or trade can save you from leaving real money on the table.

 The Funko market is driven by scarcity, nostalgia, and passionate fandom.
 Chase variants packed at a 1:6 ratio, convention exclusives limited to a few hundred or thousand pieces, and vaulted figures no longer in production create natural supply constraints that drive prices upward.
-Grails like Holographic Darth Maul and Planet Arlia Vegeta have become legendary among collectors.
+Grails like Holographic Darth Maul and Planet Arlia Vegeta have become legendary among collectors, while everyday store exclusives quietly appreciate once they leave shelves.

 Photograph your Funko Pop showing the box front with the figure number, line name, and any special stickers (Chase, exclusive, etc.) clearly visible.